The Forgotten Models And Trouble Brewing

 That kid who can buy a Countach today will probably realize how heavy the clutch is, the cabin was basically a greenhouse, how rear visibility was merely a guessing game or the fact that the windows didn’t roll down.
 He or she didn’t care because they fell in love with how looked and sounded.
 It was imaginative, it was unique, and it was utterly special.

 Little did we know that this decade would be a turbulent one for Lamborghini.
-After the patriarch left, it went into financial trouble and changed ownership from:
+After the patriarch left, it went into financial trouble and changed ownership from: Swiss enthusiasts, Chrysler and then an Indonesian holding company

 Out of all this chaos, the 90’s was then blessed with the Diablo, a monster with a 6.0L V12 engine producing 485hp and held the record of the fastest production car in the 1990s.
 A brief stint in Formula One was also explored, with the V12 engine being placed in F1 cars.